introt/zim-plugin-text-replacer/README.md

 ### How to use

 1. Move `textreplacer.py` into the plugins folder
-2. Create your replacements json (see `example.json` for reference) and copy its full path
+2. Create your replacements json and copy its full path
+	* see `example.json` for reference
+	* on Linux, moving `example.json` to `~/.local/share/zim/plugins/text_replacements.json` is enough to get going; you can skip the rest of the steps
-2. Enable the plugin in Zim and click "Configure"
+3. Enable the plugin in Zim and click "Configure"
 4. Paste in the path from step 2 and click "OK"

 From now on, every time you type one of the words you specified it will get replaced with the replacement you've chosen; this can be undone via undo (Ctrl+Z).